pelinbalci/Bayesian-AB-Test/Bayesian_AB_Testing.md

         higher CTR.
 However, while collecting the data you show the suboptimal design to too many customers.

         > Explotation:
          We want to play only the machine to maximize our winnings.
-But you don't the best machine unless collecting a lot of data.
+But you don't know the best machine unless collecting a lot of data.

 Adaptive methods of solving the Explore & Exploit Dilemma: